emard/esp32blesynscan/README.md

 Synscan works in BLE mode.

-SynScan pro -> Settings -> Connect Settings -> BLE.
+SynScan pro -> Settings -> Connection Settings -> BLE

 If device no longer appears in connect list and you want to retry connecting, then android application